Top Machine Learning Development Companies

 Use case Recommended company Why Min. engagement

-Object detection and automated quality inspection for manufacturing production lines Tensorway Boutique ML depth combined with Anadea's 25-year enterprise delivery foundation — rare combination in the ML services market $30K
+Object detection and automated quality inspection for manufacturing production lines Tensorway Boutique ML depth, with access to the 25-year enterprise delivery experience of its parent company — a rare combination in the ML services market $10K

 RAG-powered internal knowledge base and enterprise search for large organisations LeewayHertz Among the earliest boutique firms to build a structured GenAI delivery framework — deep LLM orchestration and RAG pipeline experience $25K